HarshaKy/react-app/README.md

-# Welcome to my first single page React Application!
+# Welcome to my first single page React application!

 My web application displays 3 blog posts on the homepage.
 This includes a clickable title, which renders the full blog post, the date on which it was posted, and the author who wrote the article.
 It also includes a brief summary and an image.
 The sidenav has a link to the homepage.
 Here comes the best part - every 60 seconds a random image of a cat is rendered on the sidenav.